ironcore-dev/ironcore/docs/api-reference/networking.md

 </td>
 <td>
 <p>PortsPerNetworkInterface defines the number of concurrent connections per target network interface.
 Has to be a power of 2.
-If empty, 64 is the default.</p>
+If empty, 2048 (DefaultPortsPerNetworkInterface) is the default.</p>
 </td>
 </tr>
 </table>